AndyBold/dotemacs/README.md

 around and not worry too much that I'm breaking the code within.
 At worst, I'll break the code that reads the file, and that's easy to fix when I do.

+# .gitignore

+The `.gitignore` included here has explanatory comments.
+Tweak as required.